 Keep an eye out for flyers advertising upcoming dance lessons at the park.
 For a small fee, you too can join in on a class and connect with your inner dancer.
 But it’s all the same if you just want to sit back, listen to the sensual music, and watch the city come to life through dance as the evening settles in.

 13. Catch a football match

-If you’re in Madrid during the season, it would be criminal not to experience a match at Santiago Bernabéu, the stomping grounds of Real Madrid.
-Catching a home game during La Liga, Champions League, or domestic cup competitions will not set you back more than €50, and it’s guaranteed to be an unforgettable experience to complete your voyage of unusual things to do in Madrid.
+If you’re in Madrid during the season, it would be criminal not to experience a match at the Santiago Bernabéu, the stomping grounds of Real Madrid.
+Catching a home game during La Liga, Champions League, or domestic cup competitions will often not set you back more than €50, and it’s guaranteed to be an unforgettable experience to complete your voyage of unusual things to do in Madrid.

 From catching a metro bursting with singing, dancing, painted-faced Real Madrid fans towards Santiago Bernabéu, to sitting among some 85,000 roaring, die-hard supporters while trying not to spill your beer and attempting to catch every round of Mexican wave that comes your way – this is football at its height.
 It’s unequivocally the best thing to do in Madrid.